graycoreio/mage2docker/CONTRIBUTING.md

 ## []() Code of Conduct

-Help us keep Daffodil open and inclusive.
+Help us keep Mage2Docker open and inclusive.
 Please read and follow our [Code of Conduct][coc].

 ## []() Found a Bug?